Five Tips for Tennis Doubles

-With this beautifully warm and sunny weather we’ve been having on Amelia Island this week, many people are ready to get outside and get active!
-For those looking to improve your tennis game, assistant director of tennis at Omni Amelia Island Plantation, Sal Barbaro, has prepared five tips for tennis doubles!
+It feels like every day is a day to be outside in Amelia Island.
+For those looking to improve your tennis game, director of tennis for the Cliff Drysdale Tennis School at Omni Amelia Island Plantation, Sal Barbaro, has prepared five tips for tennis doubles!
 Check out the tips below plus a video on improving your backhand slice!

 1) Hit down the middle